Student Services and Student Life

 Citrus College offers a variety of opportunities for part-time student employment.
 On-campus employment provides a practical way for students to earn money, gain valuable work experience, and learn time management skills.

-Students are hired as Student Aides at the hourly rate of $10.50 and may be assigned to a variety of locations throughout the campus engaged in a range of assignments from working in the bookstore, food services area, library, campus safety or administrative offices, to name a few.
+Students are hired as Student Aides at an hourly rate equal to the minimum wage for the State of California and may be assigned to a variety of locations throughout the campus engaged in a range of assignments from working in campus safety, the library, or administrative offices, to name a few.

 See the Student Employment page for more information on applying.